majestyjnr/majestyjnr/README.md

 <br/>

 - 🔭 I’m currently working on A Chat Application and a Movie Streaming platform...
-- 🌱 I’m currently learning more about React & VueJs...
+- 🌱 I’m currently learning more about ReactJs...
 - 👯 I’m looking to collaborate on building innovative projects...
 - 🤔 I’m looking for help with Artificial Intelligence...
 - 💬 Ask me about anything programming ⚡😄